Smoked Steak

 Ingredients for Smoked Steak

-- Thick cut steaks – It is important to get steaks about 1 – 1 1/2 inches thick for this smoked steak recipe.
+- Thick cut steaks – It is important to get steaks about 1 – 1½ inches thick for this smoked steak recipe.
 A thinner cut could end up being dried out.
+Sirloin tends to be the best steak to smoke.
+You can try rib eyes, NY strip steak, a tenderloin or even a T-bone.
+If you’re looking for a more affordable cut of meat, use this recipe on a flank steak.

 How to Smoke a Steak